Isocyanate: With nucleophiles

 Isocyanates react with water to form carbon dioxide:

 This reaction is exploited in tandem with the production of polyurethane to give polyurethane foams.
 The carbon dioxide functions as a blowing agent.

 Isocyanates also react with amines to give ureas:

 The addition of an isocyanate to a urea gives a biuret:

 Reaction between a di-isocyanate and a compound containing two or more amine groups produces long polymer chains known as polyureas.

 Carbodiimides are produced by the decarboxylation of alkyl and aryl isocyanate using phosphine oxides as a catalyst:

+Ketenimines can be prepared by reactions of isocyanates with Wittig reagents: